top of page

 Inspirations

-Bonds have always been considered a hedge against stocks.
-I introduce a strategy from the Monthly Mover category, this time focusing on US Treasury bonds.
-We are exploring the observation that this instrument owes practically all of its returns to the last part of the month.
+Today, another interesting strategy from the Monthly Mover category, this time on US bonds.
+We explore the observation that this instrument owes practically all its returns to the last part of the month.

-From the perspective of an international investor, the American bond market seems quite complicated.
-This is due to the specific naming of bonds.
+From the perspective of an international investor, the American debt market seems quite complicated, mainly due to the specific terminology of bonds.

-The entire American bond market is referred to as "Bonds."
-However, it is important to know that it is internally divided into three categories:
+The entire American debt market is referred to as "Bonds."
+However, it's important to know about its internal division into three categories:

-• Short-term, called Treasury Bills (T-Bills), with a maturity period of less than a year.
-Popular ETF - TBIL (3M)
+• Short-term, called Treasury Bills (T-Bills), with a maturity of less than a year.
+A popular ETF is TBIL (3M)

-Today, we will focus on exploring a pattern on long-term bonds, specifically on TLT.
+Today, we will focus on a strategy exploring a pattern in long-term bonds, specifically on TLT.

-Why even bother with bonds?
-For decades, they have been cited as an example of an instrument that stabilizes a stock portfolio, acting as a low or even negatively correlated instrument to stock prices.
+Why bother with bonds at all?
+For decades, they have been cited as an example of a stabilizing instrument for a stock portfolio, i.e., an instrument that is lowly correlated or even inversely correlated with stock prices.
 Just read about the 60/40 portfolio.

 We won't delve into the details of treating bonds as an investment here.
-Statistically, it is an investment with much lower returns compared to stocks, and as shown in the years 2020-2023, this stable haven turned out to be a nightmare for many financial institutions (with a price drop of over 48%), contributing to the banking crisis in the USA in early 2023.
+Statistically, it is an investment with a much lower return rate than stocks, and additionally, as shown in the years 2020-2023, this stable haven turned out to be a nightmare for many financial institutions (a price drop of over 48%), contributing to the banking crisis in the USA at the beginning of 2023.

-However, since we are looking for instruments and strategies that are low or negatively correlated with stocks, today we are focusing on TLT.
+However, since we are looking for instruments and strategies that are lowly or inversely correlated with stocks, today we are tackling TLT.
 Let's get to work!

 Is it true that there is a negative correlation between TLT and S&P500 (SPY)?

-The chart below shows that in the long term - YES, although in the last few years the correlation was positive.
+The chart below shows that in the long term, YES.

 • Exploration of the monthly pattern on TLT.